Coming Soon 👀 At the beginning of April, you’ll be

 True story.
 A man named Gimbel opened a shop in Boothbay Harbor, Maine and put his name on it in the seventies.
 The Gimbel’s department store in New York, which had been bought by a conglomerate based in London, sued him trying to have their name removed from his store.
 The negative image of the behemoth going after the little guy caused the lawyers to reach a settlement.
 He could keep his own name on his own store as long as he made it clear that he wasn’t part of the big Gimbel’s.
 A sign over his door stated that the store was not associated with Gimbel’s of New York.
 Some years later, after the big store had declared bankruptcy and closed, Mr. Gimbel’s son purchased the trademark.
 Anyone who wants to use the name has to pay him a fee.
 The sign over the door was changed to read: NOW associated with Gimbel’s of New York!

-Tootsie Premium Member about 1 month ago
+Tootsie Premium Member 3 months ago

 Fox hosts, cable news regulars and entertainment pros: Trump is casting a made-for-TV Cabinet .
 CNN politics